-Rather than seeing it as a temporary disruption before a return to business as usual, it is a timely opportunity to look at how the sector can be made fitter for purpose so that it continues to be an engine of innovation, creativity and productivity.
+Rather than seeing it as a temporary disruption before a return to business as usual, it is a timely opportunity to look at how the sector can respond to this disrupted environment, so that it continues to be an engine of innovation, creativity and productivity.

-To reposition and grow, PwC thinks that institutions now need to clarify what they want to stand for and plot their path ahead so that they become ‘fit for a purpose’ that will energise their faculty, students and communities and help them make important trade off choices on where to channel their resources.
+To reposition and grow, PwC thinks that institutions now need to reclarify what they want to stand for and plot their path ahead so that they become ‘fit for the new normal aligned to a clear purpose’.
+This will energise their faculty, students and communities and help them make important trade off decisions on where to channel their resources.

-Tomorrow’s successful educational institutions will have distinctive brands that reflect their purpose and focus on excellence in select areas.
+Tomorrow’s successful educational institutions will have distinctive brands that reflect their purpose and a clear focus on excellence in defined areas (e.g. disciplines, geographies).

 What is your promise to students, staff and society?

 In what areas of research can you exert disproportionate impact, at national and international levels?

 What learning and employment outcomes fit with your purpose?
 What types of students, courses and delivery modes will most effectively meet these goals?

 What strengths, experiences and qualities can you offer that have a disproportionate impact on attracting and retaining students and research talent?